Franco Productions

 Produced by Kartemquin Films.

-My Journey Home ( Nigeria and Vietnam Stories)
+MY JOURNEY BACK HOME ( Nigeria and Vietnam Stories)

 The two-hour program follows Adiele, Lam and the Peña brothers as they travel to their